Showing posts with label town. Show all posts

 We stopped at the Jesse Owen's Museum.

-There, we watched the 1936 Olympics and how Jesse Owen won the gold medal right before World War Two.
+We watched the 1936 Olympics there and saw how Jesse Owen won the gold medal before World War II.

 Before Hitler killed all the Jewish people.